 Morses Pond didn’t start out as the sizeable body of water it is today.
-Back in 1738, a landowner dammed a brook to create a mill-pond.
+Back in 1738, a landowner dammed a brook to create a mill pond.
 Subsequent owners liked this idea, each one outdoing the last in building up the dam until the small spit of water eventually grew into the Morses Pond we know today.***

 I don’t like ponds.
 Never have.
 Even as a little kid, they skeeved me out.
 The muddy suction, pulling at my feet as I entered.
 The murky water, whispering of a million animal poops.
 The slightly rank smell, hinting at the decomposition of dead bodies waiting to be discovered just beneath the surface.

-Don’t get me wrong, I spent a massive amount of time on ponds and small lakes as a child.
-I grew up in Central New York, and you can’t throw a snowball without hitting a body of water up there.
+Don’t get me wrong, I spent a significant amount of time on ponds and small lakes as a child.
+I grew up in Central New York and you can’t throw a snowball without hitting a body of water up there.
 I went tubing and boating and sunset cruising, though never water skiing.
-I went to a summer camp where we tipped canoes in a pond so choked by weeds, they slithered along our legs as we tread water.
+I went to a summer camp where we tipped canoes in a pond so choked by weeds that they slithered along our legs as we tread water.
 Our counselors told a story of the Frog Man, a World War II vet who somehow invoked Native American spirits and, well, turned into a Frog Man.
 Even at the time it didn’t make much sense, but it was scary nonetheless and we couldn’t help but wonder if those really were just weeds slithering along our legs.

 I am a crazy person near the water as it is.
 You know Chief Brody from Jaws?
 Picture him running up and down the beach, screaming “Get out of the water!
 Get out of the water!
 Shark!” after he sees a school of fish and mistakes it for a vengeful sea monster.